When it comes to holiday baking, sweet cinnamon yeast bread is at the top of my list for both family and friends.

 Read MoreNothing says “welcome” like a warm loaf of crusty bread or a basket of buttery rolls.
 Here are two favorites, no-knead artisan bread and brown and serve rolls that are perfect for entertaining or anytime.

-Read MoreMaking my own spa products, starting with making bath salts, began as a lark.
-A fun experiment.
+Read MoreMaking spa products started as a fun experiment starting with bath salts.
 Then came the Eureka moment.

 Read MoreAdd to Favorites As an herbalist, I’m always thinking of ways to use the abundance of herbs this time of year.
 Couple that with a huge tomato harvest and it’s …